x0rCTF/serverless.yml/README.md

 ```

 ### Parameters
-We used parametars to adapt the configuration based on the stage,
+We used parameters to adapt the configuration based on the stage.

 ```yml